-36. The DNR will allow a filtering credit of 80% for TSS and 35% for TP for treatment through engineered soil consisting of 100% sand meeting one of the gradation options specified in Technical Standard 1004 and following the other design requirements contained in Technical Standard 1004.
-DNR is trying to develop an engineered soil mixture that would achieve a greater phosphorus removal benefit than a pure sand filter.
+47. The DNR will allow a filtering credit of 80% for TSS for treatment through 100% sand meeting one of the gradation options specified in Technical Standard 1004 and following the other design requirements contained in Technical Standard 1004.

 Note: Although addition of compost in a filter does not help in removing phosphorus, it may still be beneficial as a soil amendment for certain plants and also increase the removal of metals and hydrocarbons from runoff that is filtered.